-Semi-automatic shotguns have been around for many years now, and have become favored by many shooters.
-Though not as reliable as pump or slide-action shotguns, they are still very reliable, and the reduced recoil of semi-auto scatterguns can help smaller folks handle a shotgun's recoil better than other actions.
+Semi-automatic shotguns have been around for many years and are favored by many shooters.
+Though not as reliable as pump (slide-action) shotguns, they are usually reliable enough, and the reduced recoil of semi-auto scatterguns can help smaller folks handle shotgun recoil better than other actions.
 There are many choices when it comes to autoloading shotguns.
 Here we will look at some of today's most popular auto shotgun makers, in alphabetical order.

 Benelli autoloaders use an inertia system, rather than gas, to operate the action.
 Their Super Black Eagle handles shells from 2-3/4" up to 3-1/2", and there are no gas ports to keep clean.
 Benellis have a good reputation and a unique style that blends angles with curves for a shotgun like no other.
 Vinci and Super Vinci models are relatively new at press time, so the jury is out on their popularity and longevity.

 Other models also listed on their website - more than I can describe here.